 Neville Woodford Smith-Carington

-Neville Woodford Smith-Carington (1888-1933) was born at Ashby Folville manor.
+Neville Woodford Smith-Carington (1888-1933) was born at Ashby Folville manor in Leicestershire.
 He was educated at Harrow College and Exeter College, Oxford.
 He became a barrister at the Inner Temple.
 In April 1915, he married Ethel Wemyss Muir at St George's, Hanover Square, London.

 He is buried in Ashby Folville churchyard.